Etrlnx/BuzzNet/README.md

-# YAMNet-Pest-Audio: Pest vs Beneficial Insect Classification
+# BuzzNet: An Audio-Based Pest Detection System

 This repository contains a Kaggle notebook that leverages **Google’s YAMNet embeddings** and a **deep neural network** to classify insect audio recordings into two categories:
 - **Pest (0)**